-2 Represents the potential payout range of shares related to RSUs granted in 2020.
-1,685 time-based RSUs granted to Mr. Nordholm in March 2020 vested on March 31, 2021.
-The remaining grants of time-based RSUs to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery in March 2020 vest in three equal annual installments, the first of which vested on March 31, 2021.
-The second and third installments of those grants will vest on March 31, 2022 and March 31, 2023, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements.
-The grant of performance-based RSUs, vesting on March 31, 2023 is contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2020 through December 31, 2022 ("Performance Period").
-If at the end of the Performance Period the Compensation Committee determines that Farmer Mac has satisfied the "gatekeepers," the performance-based RSUs will be eligible to vest on March 31, 2023 in an amount determined by the Compensation Committee for each executive officer between 50% and 200% of the target number of RSUs granted to that executive officer, based on Farmer Mac's total outstanding on- and off-balance sheet loans, guarantees, and commitments excluding any assets held in Farmer Mac's liquidity investment portfolio ("Net Outstanding Business Volume") as of December 31, 2022.
-Performance at the target Net Outstanding Business Volume of \$25.323 billion will earn 100% of the target number of RSUs granted.
-Performance at a Net Outstanding Business Volume of \$21.034 billion will earn the threshold level of 50% of the target number of RSUs granted.
-Performance-based RSUs and will earn the maximum award of 200% of the target number of RSUs granted.
-Performance-based RSUs and will earn the maximum award of 200% of the target number of RSUs granted.
-Performance based RSUs and will ea
+2 Represents the potential payout range of shares related to RSUs granted in 2021.
+The grants of time-based RSUs to Ms. Ramesh and Messrs.
+Nordholm, Carpenter, Mullery, and Crady in March 2021 vest in three equal annual installments, the first of which vested on March 31, 2022.
+The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements.
+The grant of performance-based RSUs vesting on March 31, 2024 is contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023 ("Performance Period").
+If at the end of the Performance Period the Compensation Committee determines that Farmer Mac has satisfied the "gatekeepers," the performance-based RSUs will be eligible to vest on March 31, 2024 in an amount determined by the Compensation Committee for each executive officer between 0% and 200% of the target number of RSUs granted to that executive officer, based on Farmer Mac's total outstanding on- and off-balance sheet loans, guarantees, and commitments excluding any assets held in Farmer Mac's liquidity investment portfolio ("Net Outstanding Business Volume") as of December 31, 2023.
+Performance at the target Net Outstanding Business Volume of \$28.181 billion will earn 100% of the target number of RSUs granted.
+Performance at a Net Outstanding Business Volume of \$21.924 billion is required for vesting of any performance-based RSUs and will earn the threshold level of 50% of the target number of RSUs granted.
+Performance at or above Net Outstanding Business Volume of \$35.863 billion will earn the maximum award of 200% of the target number of RSUs granted.
+Performance at or above Net Outstanding Business Volume of \$35.863 billion will earn the maximum award of 200% of the ta

-- 3 Represents the number of SARs granted during 2020.
+- 3 Represents the number of SARs granted during 2021.
 The SARs granted to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, Mullery, and Covington in February and March 2020 vest in three equal annual installments, the first of which vested on March 31, 2021.
-The second and third installments of those grants will vest on March 31, 2022 and March 31, 2023, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements. - 4 The exercise price is the closing price for a share of Class C Non-Voting Common Stock on the date of grant as reported by the NYSE. - 5 Amounts shown represent the grant date fair value of the equity award granted to the named executive officers in 2020.
+Nordholm, Carpenter, Mullery, and Crady in March 2021 vest in three equal annual installments, the first of which vested on March 31, 2022.
+The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements. - 4 The exercise price is the closing price for a share of Class C Non-Voting Common Stock on the date of grant as reported by the NYSE. - 5 Amounts shown represent the grant date fair values of the equity awards granted to the named executive officers in 2021.
 For grants of RSUs, the fair value is the market value of the underlying stock on the grant date (which is the same price as the exercise price for SARs).
-For SARs granted on February 14, 2020 and March 3, 2020, the fair value on the grant date has been estimated using the Black-Scholes option pricing model with the assumptions set forth in Note 9 to the financial statements on page 173 of Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2020, resulting in a value of approximately \$15.45 and \$15.05 per share, respectively.
+For SARs granted in March 2021, the fair value on the grant date has been estimated using the Black-Scholes option pricing model with the assumptions set forth in Table 9.5 of Note 9 to the financial statements in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2021, resulting in a value of approximately \$21.72 per SAR.